hudson155/kairo/kairo-rest-feature/README.md

 Implementations must be Kotlin data classes or data objects.

-It's perfectly acceptable for two endpoints to have the same method and path, as long as they differ by query params, accept headers, or content types.
+It's perfectly acceptable for two endpoints to have the same method and path, as long as they differ by query params, `Accept` header, or `Content-Type` header.
 Routing takes all of these into account.

 ```kotlin